A guide to leasing an electric vehicle

 As hybrids don't all need to be charged they also require less adjustment to fit into your existing driving and parking habits.

-There are three types of hybrids available in the UK: plug-in hybrids (PHEV), mild hybrids (MHEV) and full hybrids (HEV), sometimes known as self-charging hybrids.
+There are 3 types of hybrids available in the UK: plug-in hybrids (PHEV), mild hybrids (MHEV) and full hybrids (HEV), sometimes known as self-charging hybrids.

-We've got a separate guide on hybrid vehicles to help explain the differences between these three and why you might consider a hybrid vehicle rather than a fully electric option.
+We've got a separate guide on hybrid vehicles to help explain the differences between them and why you might consider a hybrid vehicle rather than a fully electric option.

 Want to find out more about leasing a vehicle?
 Check our either our Personal Leasing Guide or Business Leasing Guide.